Nuclear Medicine Technology - A.A.S.

 Employment Opportunities:

 Career advancement opportunities in nuclear medicine technology are excellent.
 Employment opportunities are abundant across the USA for graduates who have passed the registry exam.
 Hospitals and clinics nationwide require qualified nuclear medicine technologists to meet the growing demand for patient services.
-This creates diverse job opportunities in supervision/management, education/research, and positron emission tomography.
+This creates job opportunities in supervision/management, education/research, and positron emission tomography.

 The career of a nuclear medicine technologist can advance in various directions: